 -

-The applicant is strongly encouraged to meet with Planning, Development and Sustainability (PDS) Department staff prior to submitting an application.
+The applicant is strongly encouraged to meet online or in person with Planning, Development and Sustainability (PDS) Department staff prior to submitting an application.
 This meeting is to help the applicant understand the application process and requirements and is not a public meeting.
 The meeting in no way is used to approve or deny an application.

 - Step 2: Submittal of Application Materials